mutabay/Multi-Agent-GitHub-README-Updater/README.md

 # Multi-Agent-GitHub-README-Updater
 GitHub README Updater for having structured README files accross all the repositories.

+# Multi-Agent-GitHub-README-Updater
+GitHub README Updater for having structured README files accross all the repositories.

 > A Flask web app that uses AI agents to generate professional README files for your GitHub repositories.

 [![Python](https://img.shields.io/badge/Python-3.11+-blue.svg)](https://python.org)